-/12th March 2013, RENEWABLE MARKET WATCHTM/ Poland is very interesting market for photovoltaic (solar PV) projects development due to its political and economic stability, high prices for electricity and heavy dependence on coal and lignite in power generation, which should be changed to comply with EU renewable policy.
+/12th March 2013, RENEWABLE MARKET WATCHTM/ Poland is exciting market for photovoltaic (solar PV) projects development due to its political and economic stability, high prices for electricity and heavy dependence on coal and lignite in power generation, which should be changed to comply with EU renewable policy.

-Poland’s neighboring with Germany, which the largest PV market in the world creates additional pressure and expectations for development of Polish photovoltaic market.
-It is expected the new renewable energy law to be approved by the government by the end of March 2013.
-According to Poland Photovoltaic Market: Outlook 2013 - 2018 due to the time necessary with obligatory notification process to European Commission (EC) final coming into force of the new renewable energy law would be a bit delayd.
+Poland’s neighbouring with Germany, which the largest PV market in the world, creates additional pressure and expectations for the Polish photovoltaic market development.
+The new renewable energy law is expected to be approved by the government by the end of March 2013.
+According to Poland Photovoltaic Market: Outlook 2013 - 2018, with the time necessary with obligatory notification process to European Commission (EC) final coming into force of the new renewable energy law would be a bit delayed.